rhewett/academic-kickstart/content/authors/thaovynguyen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- "group members"
+- "group alumni"

 avatar_bg_color: cornsilk

 ---

-I am a Masters student for the Department of Mathematics at Virginia Tech.
+I completed my Masters degree in Department of Mathematics at Virginia Tech in 2021.
 My research interests are in modeling geosciences with deep learning and scientific computing.
 I completed my Undergraduate degree at Virginia Tech in Mathematics with a minor in Computer Science.
+I am currently a data scientist at L3-Harris.